ztomasze/sdnd/Magic/spells known.md

 All other spellcasters **learn** their spells.
 This means their set of spells known is fairly permanent.

 Any spellcaster can replace one learned spell with another valid choice when they level up.
-This includes cantrips, but does not include any spells gained through your [[ancestry]].
+This includes cantrips, but it does not include any spells gained through your [[ancestry]].